Channeas/codepipeline-fullstack/README.md

 Please note that the last statement is only required if you plan to run the [example repository](https://github.com/Channeas/cicd-fullstack-test), and could be omitted otherwise.

-The template creates 1 [S3 bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) 3 [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
+The template creates 1 [S3 bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) and 3 [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 Therefore, the permissions below are also required for the IAM user using this template:

 ### Bucket policy